NSHipster/articles/2014-10-17-inter-process-communication.md

 As part of the new security model adopted by iOS and backported in OS X, XPC services are run with the most restricted environment possible by default: no file system access, no network access, and no root privilege escalation.
 Any capabilities must be whitelisted by a set of entitlements.

-XPC can be accessed through either the `libxpc` C API, or the `NSXPCConnection` Objective-C API. footnote:[Though one should always try to use the highest-level API available to accomplish a particular task, this book _does_ have the words "Low-Level" in the title, so the examples in this section will use `libxpc`.]
+XPC can be accessed through either the `libxpc` C API, or the `NSXPCConnection` Objective-C API.

 XPC services either reside within an application bundle or are advertised to run in the background using launchd.